-- Summer 2013: Starting six points (or two wins) behind most of your competitors is very difficult to overcome.
+Summer 2013: Starting six points (or two wins) behind most of your competitors is very difficult to overcome.
+3)For the record, two other clubs were docked one points, and one club was docked two points.
+None of these clubs were relegated.
 Siena finished in 19th place, eight points away from safety.
 Siena would have to return to Serie B for the 2013-14 season.

 Summer 2014: Siena are forced to start that season even further back for the previous one—they are docked eight points for “financial irregularities.”
+4)As were the clubs Reggina and Bari, though they were only docked three points and one point respectively.
+Bari was docked a further three for their role in the scandal described above.
 What exactly are “financial irregularities?”
 In other words, they weren’t paying their players on time.
 They had registered for this season by the skin of their teeth; relegation takes a hard financial toll on a club.
 Despite the eight-point penalty, Siena missed qualifying for the promotion play-offs by just one point.
 Had there been no penalty, they would have finished third in the league and held the top seed for the play-offs.
 Instead, they remained in Serie B, failed to register for the next season, and declared their bankruptcy.

 Siena has reformed, and is now officially Robur Siena Società Sportiva Dilettantistica, or Robur Siena S.S.D.
-They will start from the bottom, so to speak, mired in the fourth tier of Italian soccer, Serie D. Serie D is not a professional league and, if you know your alphabet, you can conclude that it promotes to Serie C, which then promotes to Serie B, and so on.
+They will start from the bottom, so to speak, mired in the fourth tier of Italian soccer, Serie D. 5)Something similar happened to the legendary Scottish club Rangers F.C. when it was forced to go into administration due to massive debts a couple of years ago.
+Serie D is not a professional league and, if you know your alphabet, you can conclude that it promotes to Serie C, which then promotes to Serie B, and so on.
 Long story short, it will be two years at the very least before Siena can even return to the second tier.

 In the first Super Smash Bros. game, released in 1999 for the Nintendo 64, there was, out of twelve playable characters, just one woman: Samus Aran.
+1)I’m excluding characters like Jigglypuff that are typically perceived as female but aren’t humanoid.
 That’s 8.3%.
 In Super Smash Bros.
 Melee, released in 2001 for the Nintendo GameCube, the total characters goes up to 25 (if we count Zelda and Sheik, who we’ll call male, as separate) and the women went up to 3 with the addition of Princess Peach and Princess Zelda.
 We’re up to 12% now!